joegallo/robert-bruce/README.md

                 ;; if you want your sleep amount to change over ;; time, you can provide a decay function:
-                ;; a number - your sleep will be multiplied by it ;; a function - your sleep will passed into it ;; a keyword - for out of the box decay algorithms ;;             :exponential, :double, :golden-ratio
+                ;; a number - your sleep will be multiplied by it ;; a function - your sleep will passed into it, or ;; a keyword - for out of the box decay algorithms ;;             :exponential, :double, :golden-ratio
                 ;; default is identity
                 :decay :exponential

+                ;; if the function signals failure by its return value ;; rather than (or in addition to) throwing ;; exceptions, you can provide a return? predicate to ;; detect failures.
+The predicate will be given a ;; candidate return value and should return truthy if ;; the value should be returned or falsey to request a ;; retry.
+The :return? option value should be either:
+                ;; a function of one argument, or
+                ;; a keyword - for out of the box predicates:
+                ;;             :always, :truthy?, :falsey?
+                ;; default is :always
+                :return? :truthy?

                 ;; if you want to only retry when particular ;; exceptions are thrown, you can add a :catch